MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-authorized-users-plan.md

 - Step 4 - Assign the voice applications policy to the user
 - Step 5 - Create an Auto attendant or Call queue and assign licensed resource accounts
 - Step 6 - Assign authorized users to the relevant Auto attendant or Call queue
-- Step 7 - Set up the Customer Calls app for authorized users (optional)
+- Step 7 - Set up the Queues app for authorized users (optional)

 For information on configuring these steps, see [Set up authorized users](aa-cq-authorized-users.md).